S.B.S (sweaty back syndrome)

 I did insert a question in the middle concerning ‘soggy rucksack back’ syndrome

 I asked your opinion on whether coating the back of the smock with cheap liquid fabsil would be a way to stop perspiration from wetting the rucksack?

 Steve - Ireland

 You can buy vapuor barrier shirts from companies like 40 Below or RBH Designs that will stop sweat moving through your layers (the RBH vest is all VP), but these are designed more for extreme conditions then most people would need.

-A: A belay jacket system (big synthetic jacket that goes on when you stop).
+A: A belay jacket system (a big synthetic jacket that goes on when you stop).

 C: Lightweight windproof layer(s) that work as above, but under the highest levels of heat production (somewhere between jogging and fast walking).
-This would be good quality base layer (Brynje or merino) and a windproof (pertex) or a thin soft shell (Rab Vapourise, Buffalo Techlite etc).
+This would be a good quality base layer (Brynje or merino) and a windproof (Pertex) or a thin softshell (Rab Vapourise, Buffalo Techlite etc).

-With that kind of system, unless your have a medical problem, or just need to get a bit fitter, then you should be able to stay cooler and dryer.
+With that kind of system, unless you have a medical problem, or just need to get a bit fitter, then you should be able to stay cooler and dryer.

-The vapour barrier idea would ideally need to be applied direct to your first layer, as sweat build up in a windproof would mean your base would wet out, and you would still get some (reduced) chilling of the back, and also an general increase in wetness.
+The vapour barrier idea would ideally need to be applied directly to your first layer, as sweat build up in a windproof would mean your base would wet out, and you would still get some (reduced) chilling of the back, and also a general increase in wetness.
 Maybe I’m wrong, but I’d probably not go down this route.